-Masks must be worn while visiting The Charleston Museum and its historic houses.
+Per CDC recommendations, masks are encouraged if you have not been fully vaccinated while visiting The Charleston Museum and our historic houses.
 Thank you for helping our community slow the spread of COVID-19.
 Learn More

 During the month of January 2021, enjoy access to participating Museum Mile sites with the purchase of one low ticket price!
 With the Museum Mile Month pass, you can spend an entire month learning about Charleston’s rich history and culture while visiting sites in the order that best fits your schedule.

 COVID19 Alert – Participation by each site and hours of operation are subject to change due to the changing circumstances related to the coronavirus.
 Please check with each individual site concerning operating hours and safety protocols as you plan your month exploring downtown Charleston’s most incredible cultural sites.

 From January 1 – 31, Museum Mile Month tickets are available at the Visitors Center for purchase.